-For many seniors, the time leading up to college graduation and the start of a first job is often chaotic and stressful.
-You are trying to complete your college career without too much of a senioritis meltdown while dealing with the demands of job-hunting, interviewing, and facing the reality of the end of schooling (at least for the foreseeable future).
+The weeks and months leading up to college graduation and the start of a first job can be chaotic and stressful.
+Trying to complete your college career (without succumbing to too much senioritis), while also juggling the demands of job-hunting, interviewing and the reality of having to find your own way in the working world is no small endeavor.

-The final time factor is time management.
-You may have thought it was tough managing various group projects, tests, and other activities while in college, but it will be even more of a struggle to manage your time once you are working — and your future with your employer depends on how well you can manage your time.
-“There is a huge difference in time management when you have to work 40+ hours and try to have a life on the side,” a 2001 general-business grad told us.
-“I find myself scheduling dinner with people four weeks in advance.
-College didn’t teach me working 40 hours.
-College didn’t teach me a bedtime… but those are all things you learn with necessity.
-I think if I had worked during my college career… I would have learned that.”
+"There is a huge difference in time management when you have to work 40+ hours and try to have a life on the side," one general-business grad says.
+"I find myself scheduling dinner with people four weeks in advance.
+College didn't teach me about working 40 hours.
+College didn't teach me a bedtime … but those are all things you learn with necessity.
+I think if I had worked during my college career … I would have learned that."

 "There is a huge difference in time management when you have to work 40+ hours and try to have a life on the side."

-Your college experience may even have helped you learn to manage your time.
-“While I was in school, I was used to managing a full-course load while participating in a variety of extracurricular activities,” a recent grad told us, adding, “someone once told me that being busy is not an excuse for neglecting your personal life because everyone is busy.
-I have tried to follow this thought and it seems to work the majority of the time.”
+As another recent grad explains, "While I was in school, I was used to managing a full course load while participating in a variety of extracurricular activities. … Someone once told me that being busy is not an excuse for neglecting your personal life because everyone is busy.
+I have tried to follow this thought, and it seems to work the majority of the time."

-Everyone knows that a certain amount of college is a rite of passage, a time to try different things, be a little crazy or irresponsible.
-In college, acting unprofessional might result in a bad grade or a lecture from an administrator or professor; in the workplace, acting unprofessionally can get you fired.
-“Getting the wrong answer means more than just a poor grade,” affirmed a recent business-school graduate.
+For many students, college is a rite of passage — a time to explore different interests, be adventurous and even go a little crazy pushing new boundaries.
+In college, acting unprofessionally might just result in a bad grade or a lecture from an administrator or professor.
+But in the workplace, unprofessional behavior can get you fired.

-Professionalism also deals with dependability and being a self-starter.
-“There are some things that you just have to figure out or experience on your own.
-That’s called personal accountability,” a business-school grad told us.
-“A graduate will never have all the answers, and rightfully so.
+"There are some things that you just have to figure out or experience on your own.
+That's called personal accountability," one business-school grad says.
+"A graduate will never have all the answers, and rightfully so.
 You should always have the zeal to seek out new knowledge and learn from your mistakes.
-That is what creates uniqueness and personal character.”
+That is what creates uniqueness and personal character."

-To succeed, you must be seen as a member of the team that can be relied on to do your job.
+In the working world, it's important to demonstrate that you're a reliable team player who people can rely on to do your job.
 Deadlines are critical, much more so than in college.
-Whereas you might have been able to schmooze your professor into giving you an extension, you’ll find in most fast-paced business environments, missing deadlines is unacceptable.
+You might have been able to schmooze your professor into giving you an extension, but you'll find that in most fast-paced business environments, missing deadlines is unacceptable.

-Another misconception among college seniors and recent grads is that your major dictates the types of jobs you can work.
+Another common misconception is that your college major dictates the types of jobs for which you can apply.

-Finally, all the statistics show that students graduating from college today will change careers — not just jobs — multiple, multiple times over the course of your working life… so don’t fret if that first job is not the perfect fit for you, but do start planning so you can make the transition to something better down the road.
-Keep track of your accomplishments and develop an awareness of the transferable skills you develop in your early jobs that you can apply to better jobs down the road.
+In fact, statistics show that students graduating from college today will change careers multiple times over the course of their working life, so don't worry if your first job isn't a dream position.
+But it's never too early to start planning for the future you do want.
+Keep track of your accomplishments and build up the transferable skills you can apply to bigger, better jobs down the road.

-Believe us when we say that one of the most overwhelming issues we hear from recent grads is that college did not prepare them for many of the challenges they faced as they made that transition from college to career.
+One of the most common issues we hear from overwhelmed recent grads is that college didn't help them develop the interpersonal and life management skills truly needed to transition from college to career.

 - The importance of dealing with all types of people and personalities